SoonQingRong/Simple-Guide-to-Performance-Metrics/README.md

 # Simple-Guide-to-Performance-Metrics
-A simple guide to use understand how some of the often used performance metrics are calculated in machine learning
+A simple guide to understand how some of the often used performance metrics are calculated in machine learning

 # Project Aim
 This project aims to provide a step-by-step manual calculation as to how some of the oftern used performance metrics are calculated, namely: